abhijith/abhijith.github.io/_posts/cover.md

 formalized business processes, introduced good engineering practices, planned and executed projects under tight deadlines.

-&nbsp;&nbsp;&nbsp;&nbsp;Primarly, my experience and interests is in systems and infrastructure engineering.
+&nbsp;&nbsp;&nbsp;&nbsp;Primarly, my experience and interest is in systems and infrastructure engineering.
 I have built data pipelines (have a good understanding of Lambda and Kappa architecture), have deployed, tuned and programmed against distributed systems like Hadoop and ZooKeeper, and have